How do I apply for college? How you can help your teen!

 Throw away any unwanted information!

-Have your teen throw away any packets from schools that they are not interested in. his will eliminate over half of what they receive.
+Have your teen throw away any packets from schools that they are not interested in.
+This will eliminate over half of what they receive.
 Your student needs to use both the trash can and their email trash.
 Tell them to stay on top of this because the stack will grow, and their inbox will get to be overwhelming!

 This is one job that you can help with.
 I would go into my sons’ email inboxes (with their permission) and delete any that my they knew were too far away or too expensive or too whatever…

-FYI-I have written a book with all of this information in it plus lots more!
+FYI–I have written a book with all of this information in it plus lots more!
 Check it out!
-College Bound: The Ultimate List of Conversations to Help Your Teen Through High School

 When Do I Apply for College?